An upper bound for the $k$-power domination number in $r$-uniform hypergraphs: Counterexamples

-Originally, in \cite{chang2}, Chang and Roussel conjectured that the only connected $r$-uniform hypergraphs, $\mathcal{H}$, where $\gamma_p^k(\mathcal{H}) = \frac{n}{r+k}$, were the squid hypergraphs.
-We will show that there are many such hypergraphs by extending the original definition of a squid hypergraph.
+In \cite{chang2}, Chang and Roussel conjectured that the only connected $r$-uniform hypergraphs, $\mathcal{H}$, where $\gamma_p^k(\mathcal{H}) = \frac{n}{r+k}$, were the squid hypergraphs.
+We will show that there are many other hypergraphs by extending the definition of squid hypergraphs.

 Given integers $d\geq 1,$ $k\geq1$ and $r\geq 2$ and a vector of positive integers $x=(x_1,\dots,x_d)$ where $1\leq x_i\leq r-1,$ construct a $(d,k,r,x)$-squid as follows.
 Let be called the \textit{strong vertices} and let be called the \textit{weak vertices}.
 Call the set of all vertices with first index $i$, the \textit{$i$-th spine}.
 Within each spine, add $k+1$ edges containing $r$ vertices between the strong vertices and weak vertices such that no subset of them cover the weak vertices in the spine.
 These edges will contain every vertex in the strong portion of the spine.
 Finally, add any edges as desired among the strong vertices (even amongst different spines), so long as the hypergraph is connected and $r$-uniform.